Dapagliflozin: Adverse effects

 Since dapagliflozin leads to heavy glycosuria (sometimes up to about 70 grams per day), it can lead to rapid weight loss and tiredness.
 The glucose acts as an osmotic diuretic (this effect is the cause of polyuria in diabetes), which can lead to dehydration.
 The increased amount of glucose in the urine can also worsen the infections already associated with diabetes, particularly urinary tract infections and thrush (candidiasis).
-Rarely, use of an SGLT2 drug, including dapagliflozin, is associated with necrotizing fasciitis of the perineum, also called Fournier gangrene.
+Rarely, the use of an SGLT-2 inhibitor medication, including dapagliflozin, is associated with necrotizing fasciitis of the perineum, also called Fournier gangrene.

 Dapagliflozin is also associated with hypotensive reactions.
 Concerns exist that it may increase the risk of diabetic ketoacidosis.
+Dapagliflozin and other SGLT2 inhibitors increase the risk of diabetic ketoacidosis in type 2 diabetic patients.
+However, the DEPICT-1 and DEPICT-2 trials showed that dapagliflozin caused additional diabetic ketoacidosis events in the Type I diabetic patients who received dapagliflozin.
+Symptoms of ketoacidosis include nausea, vomiting, abdominal pain, fatigue, and trouble breathing.

 Dapagliflozin can cause dehydration, serious urinary tract infections, and genital yeast infections.
-Elderly people, people with kidney problems, those with low blood pressure, and people on diuretics should be assessed for their volume status and kidney function.
-People with signs and symptoms of metabolic acidosis or ketoacidosis (acid buildup in the blood) should also be assessed.
-Dapagliflozin can cause serious cases of necrotizing fasciitis of the perineum (Fournier gangrene) in people with diabetes and low blood sugar when combined with insulin.
+Elderly people and people with kidney dysfunction, low blood pressure, or who are on diuretic medications should have their volume status and kidney function assessed.
+Individuals with signs and symptoms of metabolic acidosis or ketoacidosis should also be assessed.
+Dapagliflozin can cause low blood sugar when combined with insulin.

-To lessen the risk of developing ketoacidosis (a serious condition in which the body produces high levels of blood acids called ketones) after surgery, the FDA has approved changes to the prescribing information for SGLT2 inhibitor diabetes medicines to recommend they be stopped temporarily before scheduled surgery.
+To lessen the risk of developing ketoacidosis after surgery, the US Food and Drug Administration (FDA) approved changes to the prescribing information for SGLT-2 inhibitors to recommend they be stopped temporarily before scheduled surgery.
 Canagliflozin, dapagliflozin, and empagliflozin should each be stopped at least three days before, and ertugliflozin should be stopped at least four days before scheduled surgery.

-Symptoms of ketoacidosis include nausea, vomiting, abdominal pain, tiredness, and trouble breathing.

-The glucose-lowering effect of dapagliflozin diminishes in CKD patients with an eGFR <45mL/min, so is not recommended for use to lower glucose levels in patients with diabetes.
-Recent evidence, though, found improved safety and efficacy data in the reduction of renal failure risks in CKD patients with or without diabetes using dapagliflozin.
+The glucose-lowering effect of dapagliflozin starts to diminish in people with chronic kidney disease with reduced kidney function (eGFR <45mL/min), and may not be as effective for glycemic control.
+However, studies have demonstrated a renoprotective effect in reducing kidney function decline, dapagliflozin can still be used to reduce kidney function decline regardless of diabetes status.
+Therefore, while dapagliflozin can be used in people with diabetes and chronic kidney disease to prevent kidney function decline, further interventions may be needed for glycemic control.

 Chemistry

-The first synthesis of dapaglifloxin was disclosed in a patent filed by Bristol Myers Squibb in 2002.
+The first synthesis of dapagliflozin was disclosed in a patent filed by Bristol Myers Squibb in 2002.

 The two main carbon-containing fragments are combined by the reaction of an aryl lithium with a trimethylsilyl-protected gluconolactone.
 The trimethylsilyl groups are then removed by treatment with methanesulfonic acid in methanol.
 This gives an intermediate with an unwanted methoxy group at the anomeric centre, which is removed by reaction with triethylsilane in the presence of boron trifluoride etherate.
 This route, as well as others developed for the manufacture of the drug, have been reviewed.